 Last modified on October 13th, 2021

 1.)
-Budgeting for Upcoming Fiscal Years
+Budgeting for the Upcoming Fiscal Year

 2.)
 Sending Emails and Letters

 The financial year ends in December, which means a lot of time is spent communicating with board members, vendors, and homeowners.
 But what if you could get some of that time back by streamlining your communications?

 By re-examining how often you send messages and which channels you use, you can make a big difference in reducing your overall correspondence time.
 Rather than calling each board member individually, mobile communication tools, like texting and emailing can allow you to share important information, such as budget comparative reports, en masse.
 For documents that are required to be sent via postal mail, you can avoid wasting time manually compiling annual letters by using a software with a fully integrated, end-to-end mailing service to send bulk or individual mail automatically.